DexterYan6/Job-Scraper/README.md

 # Job-Scraper

-Used Python3 and Selenium to learn web scraping.
-Scraped job postings on Linkedin.
+Scrapes job postings on Linkedin.
+Uses Python3 and Selenium.